spencer-shadley/completed-class/01-Class-Content/12-MySQL/03-Algorithms/02-zeroes-and-ones/README.md

 ## Instructions

-* Open [Unsolved/zeroes-and-ones.js](Unsolved/zeroes-and-ones.js) in your code editor -- **this is the only file you will modify in this activity.**
+- Open [Unsolved/zeroes-and-ones.js](Unsolved/zeroes-and-ones.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `zeroesAndOnes` function to achieve the following:
+  - In this file you will be writing code in the body of the `zeroesAndOnes` function to achieve the following:

-    * Return true if there are an equal number of 0s and 1s in the given string.
+    - Return true if there are an equal number of 0s and 1s in the given string.

-    * For example, given the following string:
+    - For example, given the following string:

     ```js
-    var str = "00110011"; // 4 0s, 4 1s
+    var str = '00110011'; // 4 0s, 4 1s
     ```

-    * The following should be returned:
+    - The following should be returned:

     ```js
-    true
+    true;
     ```

-    * Given the following string:
+    - Given the following string:

     ```js
-    var str = "11110"; // 4 1s, 1 0
+    var str = '11110'; // 4 1s, 1 0
     ```

-    * The following should be returned:
+    - The following should be returned:

     ```js
-    false
+    false;
     ```

-* You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.
+- You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  * Functions that _pass_ the tests will be denoted with a **green check mark**.
+  - Functions that _pass_ the tests will be denoted with a **green check mark**.

-  * Functions that _fail_ the tests will be denoted with a **red x and an error message**.
+  - Functions that _fail_ the tests will be denoted with a **red x and an error message**.